tadesouaiaia/sibArc-website/docs/workshop_practical_clive.docx.md

 downloaded [here](https://www.bridgeprs.net)**

 ### Qustion?
+Can you work out what the other command line arguments are doing?
-Can you work out what the other arguments are doing?
+Can you work out what the other config file arguments are doing?

 ### BridgePRS output
 The main output is in the folder `out/prs-combined_EAS-EUR/`.
 First